Creators of ERPLY: Businesses Depend on Us

 Sander: The idea is dead simple.
 If you’re an entrepreneur or a company with software development experience, you can get all the ERP tools, training and 24h customer support from Erply, and can start selling a ready-made set of retail software products without vesting years on development.

 It is really fresh and new as we only developed it last summer.
 It is based on the principle that we franchise out our software just like McDonald’s, for example, franchises out of its restaurant chain all over the world.

 We provide our local partners with the chance to resell our software, because they know the local market and have the necessary contacts, hence they are able to sell our best POS solution from day one.

 In Mexico, we teamed up with an experienced company who had released their own accounting software.
 They want to expand their services and instead of spending a whole lot of effort on building new tools, they just built an integration with Erply suite.
 Erply has invested 10 years and millions of development and live testing hours into the products, and a partner has these practically instantly.

-We organised some web-training from our Tallinn office for them and created accounts for them.
-The beauty of the whole thing is precisely that our set-up is so easy that we don’t need days on travel and consultations.
+We organized some web-training from our Tallinn office for them and created accounts for them.
+The beauty of the whole thing is precise that our set-up is so easy that we don’t need days on travel and consultations.
 What we do need to take into account, however, is local tax regulations, setting up bank connections and translating the program into local languages.